Beyond the Label

 Chiquet has served on the President’s Council of International Activities at Yale University and sits on the board of directors of children’s clothing company Peek… Aren’t You Curious and the board of trustees of the New York Academy of Art.
 She divides her time between Paris and New York.

 To Maureen Chiquet, all great brands seem to possess a unique alchemy.
-They embody a certain amout of paradox by accomplishing things that seem, or once seemed, impossible.
+They embody a certain amount of paradox by accomplishing things that seem, or once seemed, impossible.
 They embody a sense of deeper purpose, connecting with people beyond products alone.
 And they are also driven by a superior product: a base of excellence that makes everything else possible.

 Drawing on her broad experience from mass to class, including inside three of the globe’s most iconic brands, Maureen Chiquet details the vital ingredients for creating and sustaining brand excellence.
 Sharing hard-won lessons and stories, Chiquet intrigues and provokes listeners to play with paradox, reframe the norm, ignore the rules, roll in the deep, and tap the best sources for intuition.